limshoonkit/WFGY/ProblemMap/Twin_Atlas/README.md

 Reading strategy:
 1. Read this page first for the global framing.
-2. Use the quick-entry table below the hero image if you want the fastest path.
+2. Use the three entry paths below if you want the fastest next step.
 3. Use AI Eval and Results Summary if you want visible proof first.
-4. Use the two TXT downloads and the 60-second path if you want to run it yourself.
+4. Use the two TXT downloads and the 60-second rerun path if you want to test it yourself.
-5. Follow the Forward Atlas, Inverse Atlas, and Runtime links if you want the full engine structure.
+5. Use the atlas and runtime links if you want the engine structure before the proof surface.

 Important boundary:
 This page presents WFGY 4.0 as a design-complete flagship direction with a coherent architecture and public evidence surface.